Understanding the L1 – L5 nerve roots

-The lumbar nerve roots, known medically as the L1-L5 nerve roots, refer to the sites were nerves exit the spinal cord and branch throughout the lower back and the rest of the lower body.
-These nerve fibers help facilitate the transfer of information between the lower torso, legs, and feet all the way up to the brain and back again with unbelievable speed.
-However, these nerve roots are also particularly susceptible to wear and tear thanks to the flexibility and weight burden of the lower back.
+The lumbar (lower) nerve roots, known medically as the L1 – L5 nerve roots, refer to the point where nerves exit the spinal cord and branch throughout the lower back and the rest of the lower body.

 - Chronic lower back pain at the site of the compression

 - Muscle weakness in the thighs, knees and calves

 - Numbness and tingling in the legs, feet and toes

 - Other forms of sciatica

 - Incontinence or loss of bladder control in emergency cases, which requires immediate medical treatment

 Management of most of these symptoms can usually be handled conservatively with a combination of doctor-recommended treatments, such as anti-inflammatory medications, exercise, strength-training and similar options.